tilfinltd/aws-extend-switch-roles/README.md

 Supports ~/.aws/config format and like ~/.aws/credentials

 ### Simple Configuration
-The simplest configuration is for multiple **target roles** when you always intend to show the whole list.  **Target roles** can be expressed with a 'role_arn' or with both 'aws_account_id' and 'role_name'.
+The simplest configuration is for multiple **target roles** when you always intend to show the whole list.  **Target roles** can be expressed with a `role_arn` or with both `aws_account_id` and `role_name`.

 #### Optional parameters

-* A 'color' parameter can be used to specify an RGB hex value without prefix '#'.
+* `color` - The RGB hex value (without the prefix '#') for the color of the header bottom border and around the current profile.
-* A 'region' parameter can be used to change the region whenever switching the role.
+* `region` - Changing the region whenever switching the role if this parameter is specified.
-* An 'image' parameter can be used to specify the uri of an image to use on top of any color attribute supplied.
+* `image` - The uri of an image to use on top of any color attribute supplied.
 The color and image are not mutually exclusive.

 ```
 [profile marketingadmin]